© Sergiy Palamarchuk / Shutterstock.com

-When you’re choosing a television these days, there are a few big factors that can go into your decision-making.
-The “smart” operating system (Roku, Fire TV, Google TV, etc.) plays a big role but nothing is as important as making sure you have the best possible picture.
-If you have ever shopped for a television in person, you undoubtedly are doing so to see the picture up close and personal to see if it’s worth the price tag a retailer is asking.
+When you’re choosing a television these days, there are a few big factors to immediately consider.
+The “smart” operating system plays a big role but is second to having the best picture.
+If you shop for a television in person, you will see the picture up close to best know if it’s worth the price tag.

 For Sony and LG, competing for your dollar and market share is all about producing the best product.
-To that end, both companies have done a great job of enhancing their OLED screens over time to make them as lifelike as possible.
-The question persists of whether or not one brand’s OLED can be better than the other so let’s take a look at some key differences and see which one is worth your money.
+To that end, both companies have enhanced OLED technology over time to make screens feel as lifelike as possible.
+However, the question persists of whether or not one brand’s OLED can be better than the other.
+Let’s take a look at some key differences and see which one is worth your money.

 SonyLG

-Image ProcessorX1 Extreme Processor adds excellent contrastalpha9 Gen 4 AI does an excellent job of choosing screen settings based on room lighting
+Image ProcessorX1 Extreme Processor and Cognitive Processor XR add excellent contrast and natural colorsalpha9 AI Processor (various generations) does an excellent job of choosing screen settings based on room lighting

 Smart TV PlatformGoogle TVwebOS